Intermittent Fasting and Sleep

 Trust me.
-I know how hard it can be to fall asleep when you’re too hungry.
-If you’re new to intermittent fasting and having difficulty sleeping, the following will help you if you can’t sleep, or if you are waking up at night.
-The goal with intermittent fasting, as it was for me, should be to sleep more and better quality.
+I know how hard it can be to fall asleep when you’re hungry.
+If you’re new to intermittent fasting and having difficulty sleeping or waking up at night, the following will help.
+The goal with intermittent fasting, as it was for me, should be to get more and better quality sleep.

 We’re all unique individuals.
-Therefore, our bodies response to IF can vary.
+Therefore, our body’s response to IF can vary.
 Instead of getting caught up in studies, facts, or what worked for your friend, engage in self-experimentation.

 Also, keep a journal of what you’re eating, when, and how you sleep.
-Now, over time, you can determine how your diet and intermittent fasting is affecting your sleep.
+Then, over time, you can determine how the foods you eat are affecting your sleep.

 Lastly, try adjusting your bedtime.
 Listen to your body, and when your circadian rhythm nudges you to go to sleep, do it.
 If you’re too hungry to sleep, maybe you’re staying up too late.